Value Distribution Theory for Parabolic Riemann Surfaces: Introduction

-\end{theorem} For example, the requirement above is satisfied if $\cY$ has finite Euler characteristic.
+identically on $\mathcal Y$.\end{theorem} For example, the requirement above is satisfied if $\cY$ has finite Euler characteristic and infinite area.
 In the previous statement we denote by $j_k(f)$ the $k^{\rm th}$ jet associated to the map $f$.
-If $\mathcal Y= \mathbb C$, then this result is well-known, starting with the seminal work of A. Bloch (cf. \cite{Bloch}; see also \cite{Dem1}, \cite{Siu1} and the references therein), and it is extremely useful in the investigation of the hyperbolicity properties of projective manifolds.
-In this context, the above result says that the vanishing result still holds in the context of Riemann surfaces of (eventually) infinite Euler characteristic, provided that the growth of this topological invariant is slow when compared to $T_{f, \omega}(r)$.
+If $\mathcal Y= \mathbb C$, then this result is well-known, starting with the seminal work of A. Bloch cf. \cite{Bloch}; see also \cite{Dem1}, \cite{Siu1} and the references therein, in particular the work of T. Ochiai \cite{Och}, Green-Griffiths \cite{GrG} and Y. Kawamata \cite{Kawa}.
+It is extremely useful in the investigation of the hyperbolicity properties of projective manifolds.
+In this context, the above result says that the vanishing result still holds in the context of Riemann surfaces of (possibly) infinite Euler characteristic, provided that the growth of this topological invariant is slow when compared to $T_{f, \omega}(r)$.
+It also holds when the source is the unit disk, provided that the growth is large enough.

+As a consequence of Theorem \ref{t1} we obtain the following result (see section 4, Corollary 4.6).
+Let $X$ be a projective manifold, and let $D= Y_1+\dots +Y_N$ be an effective snc (i.e. simple normal crossings) divisor.
+We assume that there exists a logarithmic jet differential $\cP$ on $(X, D)$ with values in a bundle $A^{-1}$, where $A$ is ample.
+Let $f:\bC\to X$ be an entire curve which do not satisfies the differential equation defined by $\cP$.
+Then we obtain a lower bound for the number of intersection points of $f(\bD_r)$ with $D$ as $r\to\infty$, where $\bD_r\subset \bC$ is the disk of radius $r$.

 Concerning the existence of jet differentials, we recall Theorem 0.1 in \cite{Dem3}, see also \cite{Merker}.